 I came away with a some reassuring observations.
 First, I was moved to celebrate the uniqueness of my marriage to Judy, my wife.
-Sometimes the complementarity of marriage has caused me frustration, because my wife is so different from myself.
+Sometimes the complementarity of marriage has caused me frustration, because my wife is so different from me.
 But this is how it is meant to be.
-Paul reminds us that our marriages are a mystery to be entered into, not something to figure out. “…and this is why a man leaves father and mother and cherishes his wife.
+Paul reminds us that our marriages are a mystery to be entered into, not something to figure out. “…And this is why a man leaves father and mother and cherishes his wife.
 No longer two, they become ‘one flesh.’
-This is huge mystery, and I don’t pretend to understand it all.”
-(Eph.
-5:31-32 – The Message) Men, don’t try to solve the mystery of your marriage.
-Rather celebrate your marriage.
+This is huge mystery, and I don’t pretend to understand it all” (Eph.
+5:31-32 – The Message).
+Men, don’t try to solve the mystery of your marriage.
+Rather, celebrate your marriage.
 Ask God for grace to enter into this mystery, so you can learn from your “better half.”
 God has given her to be your “helpmate.”
 She is intended to be your complement.
 Pay attention to what God wants to teach you through “your bride.”

 Men, I strongly encourage you to go online and watch the six videos produced for this conference (humanum).
 You will not be disappointed.
 They are awe inspiring.
 Share them with you wife, and children.
 Be sure to view them with other men.
 By the way, Rich Warren, Russell Moore, both prominent evangelicals, also spoke at this conference.
 I believe this conference will have an impact on the church.
 Praise God for the moving of His Spirit in our day.